gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 Autoscale provides the ability to utilize resources in a more elastic and dynamic way.

-Runners can autoscale, so that your infrastructure contains only as many build instances as are necessary at any time.
-If you configure the Runner to only use autoscale, the system on which the Runner is installed acts as a bastion for all the machines it creates.
+GitLab Runner can autoscale, so that your infrastructure contains only as many build instances as are necessary at any time.
+If you configure GitLab Runner to only use autoscale, the system on which GitLab Runner is installed acts as a bastion for all the machines it creates.
 This machine is referred to as a "Runner Manager."

 ## Overview